| Written by Mark Buzinkay

 The current market situation of dwindling margins and tightening delivery windows has increased complexity in container terminal planning & scheduling processes.
 Therefore, the efficient use of resources is a top priority.
 An advanced planning & scheduling solution holds a substantial cost savings potential for planning departments while also boosting delivery reliability and flexibility.

-Eventually, this supports a healthier bottom line and improves competitive advantage.
-As container terminal activities are integral parts of the supply chain, they must perform.
+Eventually, this will support a healthier bottom line and improve competitive advantage.
+As container terminal activities are integral parts of the supply chain, they must be performed.
 This is a daily challenge, both in terms of economics and in terms of planning.
 Performance is closely measured to minimise turnaround times and vessel delays.

 Container terminal activities are tough to manage since the various services involved in the loading/unloading of vessels are interdependent.
 For example, unmooring can only be started when all other services are finished; ships can't share the same parts of a berth, and some container types (e.g., hazardous types) cannot be stored close to other container types.